jaredLunde/react-broker/README.md

 # `react-broker`
-Asynchronous components for React 16.3+ for code splitting and the simplest SSR story you've ever seen out-of-the-box.
+Asynchronous components for React 16.3+ perfect for code splitting and the simplest SSR story you've ever seen out-of-the-box.

 ```js